DawnDeWaay/tdd-amplify-react/README.md

 ## Set Up AWS Amplify

 We now have a fully functioning task creation application.
-When we showed this to our customer they provided quite a bit of feedback.
+When we showed this to our customer they provided some feedback.
 They would like:

 - to secure this application with a user login
 - notes to show up on their mobile phone browser too

-While `localForage` provided a quick way to save notes and get valuable customer feedback it is not designed for securing applications or cross-device persistence.
+While `localForage` provided a quick way to save notes and get valuable customer feedback, it isn't designed for securing applications or cross-device persistence.
 [Amazon Web Services](https://aws.amazon.com) does provide services that solve both of these [use cases](https://en.wikipedia.org/wiki/Use_case) and positions our React app for additional possibilities like [notifications](https://aws.amazon.com/sns), backend processing, storing note attachments, and much more.
 [AWS Amplify](https://aws.amazon.com/amplify) provides a set of tools that significantly simplify connection web and mobile applications to an AWS backend.

 - Install the [Install the Amplify CLI](https://docs.amplify.aws/cli/start/install)
 - Run `amplify init` at the root of the project